 Use a Guest Network

-Setting up a guest network can vary by router model, here is a quick generic guide to get you started.
+Setting up a guest network can vary by router model, but here is a quick generic guide to get you started.

 Create Unique Names and Passwords

 Many internet-connected devices and products come with a default username and password.
 Often, these aren’t unique to your device.
 They are used for every product of that make and model.
 So by making each username and password unique, you’re adding an additional layer of security to your network.

 Still, that can be a lot of passwords to remember.
 There is an easy solution, however.
 Password keeping software programs will securely store your passwords through encryption.
 So, you’ll only have to remember one password for the software.